Store Specific

 Once a Fixer request is submitted, services typically process the request within several days, but it can sometimes take several weeks to complete them.
 We won't receive a notification when it's done, so it's best to keep checking the service periodically.

-If they aren't mapped correctly, you can visit https://distrokid.com/fixer to submit a request to create a new page if needed, or move your work to your existing page if services didn't get it right off the bat.
-For more information on our Fixer Tool, click here.
+If your release isn't mapped correctly, visit https://distrokid.com/fixer to request a new page or move your work to an existing page if needed.
+For more information on our Fixer tool, click here.

 URI is short for Uniform Resource Indicator.
 In Spotify's case, URIs are used to uniquely identify artists, tracks, albums, playlists, songwriters, and users on their platform.
 Apple has a similar resource indicator called Apple IDs that function in much the same way.